Top Tipples: Drinks with a dragon twist for Chinese New Year

 The boxes for the various cognacs also include artwork created by Yang, who is known for his digital composite art of traditional landscapes.

-For the festive period, Hennessy is hosting two pop-ups in Singapore: at Ion Orchard until Jan 28 and at the Changi Airport’s Terminal 1 until Feb 15.
+For the festive period, Hennessy is hosting two pop-ups in Singapore: at Ion Orchard until Jan 28 and Changi Airport’s Terminal 1 until Feb 15.

 Customers will be able to buy the special-edition Hennessy X.O and V.S.O.P bottles at both pop-ups, which have been furnished with larger-than-life dragon sculptures inspired by Yang’s artwork.